Operation Daybreak: Music

-David Hentschel composed the score from an ARP synthesizer and the orchestra was conducted by Harry Rabinowitz.
+David Hentschel composed the score on an ARP synthesizer and the orchestra was conducted by Harry Rabinowitz.

 Critical reception

-Colin Bennett of Australia's The Age newspaper felt that while the latter part of the film was "very moving", this only made up for the "quiet drabness" that was shown before.
-He did believe that the film felt authentic and felt the acting was mostly understated, suggesting that British actors Andrews and Shaw eclipsed Bottoms, who was promoted as the star of the show.
-Film critic Tony Sloman described the film as a "grimly exciting war drama", describing Andrews as "excellent" in his role as a fellow Czech patriot.
+Colin Bennett of Australia's The Age newspaper wrote that while the latter part of the film was "very moving", this only compensated for the "quiet drabness" earlier in the film.
+He believed the film had authenticity and the acting was mostly understated, suggesting that British actors Andrews and Shaw eclipsed Bottoms, who was promoted as the star of the film.
+Film critic Tony Sloman described the film as a "grimly exciting war drama", describing Andrews as "excellent" in his role as a Czech patriot.
 Writing for The Baltimore Sun, R. H. Gardner was critical of the film's omission of historical context and felt the film lacked "the punch a chronicle of such a tragic and heroic event should have".

 Historical inaccuracies

 While the film remains broadly true to the facts of the operation, critics have highlighted some inaccuracies and omissions.
 The circumstances leading up to the assassination of Heydrich were largely ignored, with the implication that the operation was primarily an effort to remove a man who may have been the successor to Adolf Hitler, yet Heydrich was not considered second to Hitler within the Nazi party.
 While the film portrays the British Special Operations Executive as being responsible for the operation, in reality they had little involvement, as it was primarily the Czechoslovak government-in-exile that organised the operation.
-The operation was considered a necessity by Winston Churchill in an effort to raise allied morale, despite the expectation of German retribution.
+The operation was considered a necessity by Winston Churchill in an effort to raise Allied morale, despite the expectation of German retribution.
 The film failed to emphasize this facet or the involvement of those whose actions ultimately resulted in the Nazi destruction of Lidice.

 The film does not show that aunt Marie Moravcová commits suicide in the toilet by ingesting a capsule of cyanide.
 Similarly, Ata was not interrogated in the flat as the film suggests, but was arrested along with his father.
-After his mother's suicide, he was shown her severed head and warned his father would be killed if he did not reveal information.
+After his mother's suicide, he was shown her severed head and warned that his father would be killed if he did not reveal information to the Gestapo.
 This is not shown in the film.

-In the film, Sergeant Karel Curda's betrayal made him appear as a "treacherous weakling", though in reality his confession came after an order by Hitler for the execution of 30,000 political Czech prisoners of war.
+In the film, Sergeant Karel Curda's betrayal made him appear as a "treacherous weakling", though in reality his confession came after an order by Hitler for the execution of 30,000 Czech political prisoners of war.

-The finale shows Kubiš and Gabčík sacrificing each other in a flooded crypt, yet in reality, Kubiš was found unconscious in the church by the Nazis and taken to hospital upon where he was declared dead within twenty minutes.
+The finale shows Kubiš and Gabčík sacrificing each other in a flooded crypt, yet in reality, Kubiš was found unconscious in the church by the Nazis and taken to hospital where he was pronounced dead within twenty minutes.
 Other reports from the time suggested that the Gestapo claimed the paratroopers were captured while hiding and were immediately executed.